 When to submit a non-provisional or formal patent application

 Although a provisional patent application will help prevent the loss of the ability to obtain patent rights following a public disclosure, it will not confer the protections that a granted patent resulting from a formal patent application will.
 An issued or granted patent entitles you to legal ownership of your invention, and allows you to make, use, sell and offer it for sale at your discretion.
 It will also give you the ability to license the rights to manufacturing your invention, or transfer the patent to another entity entirely.

-Ideally, you should apply for a non-provisional patent when you are certain that you have developed your invention adequately enough to fully describe how to make and use the invention.
+Ideally, you should file a non-provisional patent application when you are certain that you have developed your invention adequately enough to fully describe how to make and use the invention.
 Failing to include something in the non-provisional or formal patent application means that it cannot be claimed as invention; unlike a provisional patent application or incomplete patent application, a full patent application cannot be supplemented with additional information after filing although it some cases a new patent application incorporating these additional details may be filed.